Bourtie House

 Bourtie House is a Category A listed country house in Bourtie, Aberdeenshire, Scotland.
-It dates to around 1754, and it received its historic designation in 1971.
+It dates to around 1754, and was designated a Category A listed building on 15 April 1971.
 It was originally the home of Patrick Anderson and Elizabeth Ogilvie.
+The house is three storeys in height and was originally built to a T-plan, later extended to an H-plan in 1884, while much of its interior survives largely intact.